Irene Bruce Papers

 0.1 Cubic Feet (5 items)

 Irene Bruce (1903-1937) was a Nevada Poet, poetry editor for Nevada magazine, founder of the Reno Poetry Workshop, and member of the National League of American Pen Women.
-Collection contains notebooks of poetry written by Bruce and a manuscript copy and a book jacket of Night Cry.
+The collection contains notebooks of poetry written by Bruce and a manuscript copy and a book jacket of Night Cry.

 Immediate Source of Acquisition

 - An Inventory of the Irene Bruce Papers